reactgraphqlacademy/thinking-in-react/README.md

 3- Refactor the books section by creating a stateless component and pass the dependencies via props.
 Make sure everything works.

 4- Is there any state in app that should be in the Books component?
 Refactor &lt;Books&gt; books if appropriate.
-Should &lt;Books&gt; be a stateless component or a class now?
+Should &lt;Books&gt; be a Functional Component or a Class Component now?

 5- Break &lt;Books&gt; down into  &lt;BookList&gt; and &lt;BookFilter&gt;